 Safe Area 02 - Punta Pacifica and Obarrio:

 These upscale neighbourhoods, popular for their shopping centres and hotels, are safe and regularly patrolled.
 They cater to both business traveler and tourists, with a lower incidence of crime compared to other parts of the city.
-Obarrio particularly is where you will find a lot of the more recognisable bank architecture that are now iconic to the City.
+Obarrio particularly is where you will find a lot of the more recognisable 'bank architecture' that has become iconic to Panama Cities skyline.
 The area feels very metropolitan with a Starbucks on many-a-corner, people milling about in suits, you get the picture!
-The best choice for a safe stay in the area is located in Punta Pacifica, Hostal Casa Areka.
+The best choice for a safe stay in the area for backpackers is located in Punta Pacifica, Hostal Casa Areka.
+For you holiday makers check out the JW marriot for some unreal views across the ocean and the bay.

 Hostal Casa Areka - Best Hostel pool area in Panama City